-The fundamental goal of the mission is for an AUV to demonstrate its autonomy by fulfilling various games of chance.
+The fundamental goal of the mission is for an AUV to demonstrate its autonomy by interacting with various vampires.
 Orange guide markers will help direct the vehicle to the beginning tasks.
 Two pingers will guide the AUV to the remaining two tasks.
-The vehicle will have to find its way to the entrance, Shoot Craps (touch buoys), Play the slots (manipulation/torpedoes), Play Roulette (drop markers), and Cash In (retrieve object(s), surface, move/release objects(s)).
-Along the way, there are two locations to purchase extra chips.
+Along the way, there will be garlic and crucifixes the vehicle can pick up to be used in other locations.
+The vehicle will have these tasks:

+- Enter the Undead Realm (Gate)

+- Slay Vampires (Touch buoys)

+- Drop Garlic (Drop markers)

+- Stake Through Heart (Manipulation/torpedoes)

+- Expose to Sunlight (Retrieve object(s), surface, move/release objects(s)).